johnwr-response/golang-lets-build-a-go-version-of-laravel/README.md

 - Uses the upper/db productive data access layer for Go. [link](https://upper.io/v4/)
   - Indirectly uses several packages from pgx for postgresSql and go-sql-driver for mariaDB.
 See additions to `go.mod`
 - Uses the Sql driver mock for Golang. [link](https://github.com/DATA-DOG/go-sqlmock)
+- Uses the DockerTest project to write better integration tests [link](https://github.com/ory/dockertest)
+  - WARNING: Indirectly uses a LOT of other packages!